developer-zebra/developer-zebra-site/src/datawedge/6-1/guide/about/index.md

 * **Scanner Framework 5.1.0** or higher, and
 * **SimulScan 1.9 or higher** (on [devices that support SimulScan](../../../../simulscan))

-## New in DataWedge 6.1
+#### New in DataWedge 6.1

-DataWedge 6.1 implements a whole new structure for launching Android intents.
+DataWedge 6.1 implements a new structure for launching Android intents, part of a transition that will ultimately support multiple intents launched as a single command.
+For details, see the [DataWedge Data Capture API](../api) guide.

-## Main Functionality
+### Main Functionality
 The version of DataWedge documented in this guide provides the following primary functions and options:

 * Scan and process all [major barcode symbologies](../decoders)